 - Key Factor Number Three: Type of Offense

 In North Carolina there are certain crimes that are not eligible for an expungement even if the individual meets all other statutory criteria.
 For example a DWI conviction is not eligible for an expungement nor are assault convictions.
 Any A-G Felony convictions or Class A1 Misdemeanor convictions are not eligible for an expungement in North Carolina.

 Expungements are available to many people but the rules are all based on statute and an individual must meet specific statutory criteria to be eligible to file for an expungement.
-A NC Expungement lawyer can explain the rules for North Carolina and tell you whether or not you are eligible for an expungement of your dismissed charge or your criminal conviction from North Carolina.
+A NC Expungement lawyer can explain the rules and tell you whether or not you are eligible for an expungement of your dismissed charge or your criminal conviction.